Textual semantics and machine learning methods for data product pricing: Results

+The features of the dataset include product name, product detail, product description, provider name, volume, history, data sample, support email, support URL, and refund policy, as summarized in Table \ref{table:feature description}.
+The descriptive statistics of the features are presented in Table \ref{table: descriptive statistics}.
 We can see from Table \ref{table: descriptive statistics} that in term of the feature (Data provider is listed), the mean value is only 0.08, indicating that the majority of data providers are non-listed enterprises or institutions, with only a small proportion being publicly listed companies.
 The Data volume number has a mean of 1.74, a standard deviation of 4.95, and a maximum value of 89, suggesting substantial variation in dataset size across different data products.
 For Sensitive level, the mean value is 0.25, implying that most data products do not contain sensitive information.
 Regarding version-related variables, the mean value of Future version is 0.94, indicating that most products support future updates, while the mean of Historical version is 1.68, showing that a considerable number of products provide access to historical data.

 In terms of product support features, the variables Data sample, Email, and URL all have mean values of 1 and very small standard deviations (0.05), implying that almost all products offer sample data, technical support via email, and an accessible support website link.
 As for the Refund policy, the mean value is 0.65, indicating that most products include some form of refund provision.
 However, the standard deviation of 1.12 suggests a high degree of variability, reflecting multiple levels of refund rules across different products.